Myanna23/Chicago-pollution-health-analysis-2/README.md

 illness rates in those same neighborhoods?

 ## Why It Matters
-Working as an Administrative Assistant at Equus Workforce Solutions in Chicago, I saw firsthand how environmental and economic hardship overlap in certain communities.
+Working as an Administrative Assistant at a Workforce development organization in Chicago, I saw firsthand how environmental and economic hardship overlap in certain communities.
 I wanted to understand the data behind those patterns.